GGyll/Assignment-Network-Speed/README.md

 # Tech Assignment - Network Speed

-## Project Structure
-solution.py contains the solution, test_solution.py contains the unit tests. backend.py contains a simple Flask backend for deployment to the cloud, in this case Heroku. requirements.txt, Procfile and runtime.txt are necessary files for deploying to Heroku

 ## Usage
 The program solves for the highest non-zero speed for a given Device and an assortment of NetworkStation's.